SXSW panels on the brain

 The situation in Haiti has my mind churning this week.
 The images and stories coming out of this tragedy after the earthquake have been heartbreaking, but I have been mindful of how mediated the whole thing is for me even as I blog about it.
 I’ve never been to Haiti, unlike a few friends of mine.
 My whole conception of what Haiti is and what its struggles are (and were, long before this quake) are coming to me via media.
 As I get ready for another semester of Media & Society, that perspective is still as fresh to me as ever.

 There’s another aspect of this though that has me intrigued, and that is the use of social networks to raise donations for the victims in Haiti.
 I touched on it a bit the other day when I wrote about the SMS campaign being used to raise aid dollars, but it’s much wider than that.
-As I’ve been sitting here this week editing down my 200-page dissertation to a 2500-word abstract for a professional organization competition, I realize that much of what I’m seeing as it relates to Haiti and social media reflect what I found in that research.
+As I’ve been sitting here this week editing down my 200-page to a 2500-word abstract for a professional organization competition, I realize that much of what I’m seeing as it relates to Haiti and social media reflect what I found in that research.

 First, a story, then some theory, then some explanation.
 Read more